 - Leggings are permitted only under skirts, dresses, or jumpers.

-- Sweat pants, yoga pants, and the like are permitted only during Physical Education (PE).
+- Sweat pants, yoga pants, and athletic pants are permitted only during physical education (PE) and on PRA spirit days.

-- Girls may wear khaki, navy, black, or grey skirts, skorts, or jumpers.
+- Students may wear khaki, navy, gray or black skirts, skorts, or jumpers.

-- Girls may wear any solid color polo dress with sleeves or a sleeveless dress covered with an approved sweater.
+- Students may wear any solid color polo dress with sleeves or a sleeveless dress covered with an approved sweater.

 - Dresses and jumpers must fall no higher than three (3) inches above the knee.